-Form handers can define the following optional methods as required.
+Form handlers can define the following optional methods as required.
 These methods will be called automatically if defined.

 This method can be used to assign session variables that are used on the form or within field definitions (via $session functions).